elaconf/ela.community/_sections/ama.md

 ### Upcoming and Past AMAs

+Do you know someone who would be great as an AMA guest?
+Or would you like to recommend yourself?
+Fill out our [AMA Suggestion Box form](https://goo.gl/forms/i0QOjNupmO9e9hWA3).

 <div class="events">
   {% assign ama = page.events | sort: 'date' %}
   {% for event in ama reversed %}